ethereum-optimism/design-docs/protocol/external-block-production.md

 4. Proposer `op-geth` <> Builder `op-geth`:
    - Proposer's op-geth requests block directly from builder's op-geth.
    - Pros: likely the fastest approach since proposers `op-geth` is the ultimate executor of the payload.
-   - Cons: requires modification to `op-geth` which is in some ways more sacred than `op-geth` due to it's policy of a minized code diff to upstream geth.
+   - Cons: requires modification to `op-geth` which is in some ways more sacred than `op-geth` due to its policy of a minimized code diff to upstream geth.

 # Risks & Uncertainties